-Your Router supports WPA-Personal (PSK), which uses what is known as a pre-shared key (PSK) as the security key.
-A pre-shared key is basically a password that is between eight and 63 characters long.
+Your N1 Vision supports WPA-PSK (no server).
+WPA-PSK uses what is known as a pre-shared key as the security key.
+A pre-shared key is basically a password that is between eight and 39 characters long.
 It can be a combination of letters, numbers, or characters.
 Each client uses the same key to access the network.
 Typically this is the mode that will be used in a home environment.